COMMON ADMISSIONS QUESTIONS

 Who is eligible to apply for a health sciences program?

-Refer to the Curriculum Sheet located on the programs' websites for eligibility criteria.
+Refer to the Curriculum Sheets for eligibility criteria.
 Eligibility criteria varies among programs.

 Does applying to a health sciences program require a separate application form from the Pitt Community College application for admission?

 Yes.
 Applicants must complete a Health Sciences Application in addition to the PCC application for admission.
 A PCC application may be completed by visiting the PCC website at www.pittcc.edu or the Admissions & Records Office (Enrollment Services, Goess Student Center).
 You may call Admissions at (252) 493-7228 if you would like a PCC application mailed to you.
 The PCC Application should be returned to Pitt Community College, PO Drawer 7007, Greenville, NC 27835.

 To complete a Health Sciences Application, contact Health Sciences Admissions at (252) 493-7473 or email@example.com.

 What is the deadline to apply for a health sciences program?

 Refer to the Curriculum Sheets for application dates.
 Application dates vary among programs.

 Does Pitt Community College have "waiting lists" for their health sciences programs?

 No. Applications are accepted each year.
 Applicants not accepted will need to re-apply the following year.

 When will I be notified of my application status?